HomeLearning CenterWhat Are Recurring Payments and How Automation Can Streamline the Processes

 With an accounts receivable software like Peakflo, you can create a customizable account receivable workflow.
 Set the maximum credit limit in currency and days and trigger how often you’d like to send the payment reminder to customers.

-You’ll also have full control over the channel where you’d like to communicate with your customers, such as WhatsApp, email, and any other messaging platforms of preference.
+You’ll also have full control over the channel where you’d like to communicate with your customers, such as WhatsApp, email, and other messaging platforms of preference.

 3. Pick the Right Actions and Channels for the Recurring Payment Reminders